 Alex Needham, acting network editor, raised the issue at the Guardian's morning conference following an article by Hadley Freeman on 5 August about the arguments for and against women shaving their body hair.

-Because the comments are off-topic they're then removed, which leads to cries of censorship and the claim that the Guardian is sexist -- that the problems of white working-class males (who these commenters say are the real victims in society) are
+instead.'
+Because the comments are off-topic they're then removed, which leads to cries of censorship and the claim that the Guardian is sexist -- that the problems of white working-class males (who these commenters say are the real victims in

 The Guardian goes on to discuss how to censor the opposition to its political correctness by mandating real identities for commenters.
 Of course at no stage is it considered that perhaps the Guardian could tone down its one sided, men belittling,